lachlanbirnie/ReTM/README.md

 where $\hat{S}(\tau,f)$ can be considered an ehancement (with slight distortion) of whatever signal other than the noise is present in the target microphone, in this case the speech signal.

 ### Estimating the ReTF for Denoising
 The signal denoising of (3) requires the ReTF of the noise source ($n$) to be known.
 In practice, we can estimate the noise's ReTF by the assumption that on average over time the recording contains mostly active noise and inactive speech.
-Therefore, the spectral covariance approach in [Obtaining ReTF in Practice](#obtaining-retf-in-practice) can be used such that
+Therefore, the spatial correlation approach in [Obtaining ReTF in Practice](#obtaining-retf-in-practice) can be used such that

 $$
 R_{1,2}^{(n)}(f)